 The iPad can integrate into your device ecosystem along with your smart phone (iPhone or Android), laptop, and desktop computer.
 For example, your email, contacts, and calendar can seamlessly synchronize between all these devices.

-By taking your iPad with you, you can access email, look at a product review while standing in a store, show your vacation pics and videos to people, make video calls using Skype or FaceTime, read a book or play a game while in a waiting room, the possibilities are endless.
+By taking your iPad with you, you can access email, look at a product review while standing in a store, show your vacation pics and videos to people, make video calls using FaceTime, read a book or play a game while in a waiting room, the possibilities are endless.

 You might ask why bother carrying an iPad when I have a phone that can do the same thing?
 That's a fair question.
 Maybe carrying an iPad doesn't make sense for you.
 Maybe you would only use an iPad at home.
 But even the smallest iPad has a considerably larger screen than most any phone.
+Unless you've got the eyes of a teenager then squinting at a comparatively tiny phone screen can be uncomfortable.

 Most websites present a mobile-optimized interface when accessing via phone precisely because the screen is so small compared to a laptop or regular monitor.
 But on an iPad, even the Mini, websites will present a regular "desktop" interface, meaning the site will look the same as it does on a laptop or regular computer.
 That can mean additional website features are available and certainly you'll have a fuller view of what you're doing.